skip to main content

 Scheduled price increases

-In your first year with Optimum internet, you’ll pay the advertised promotional price.
-In year two, your monthly bill could increase by up to $15 per month, according to broadband nutrition labels published by Optimum.
+If you missed that window, however, you’ll only enjoy Optimum’s advertised price during your first year of service.
+In year two, your monthly bill will likely increase by $15 per month, according to broadband nutrition labels published by Optimum.
 In year three, you could see another $15 monthly increase.

 Your price will stabilize when it reaches the “prevailing prices” published by Optimum.
 Here’s a look at how prices change over time.